The European project REACT4C (FP7) investigated the potential of climate-optimised flight routing as a measure to reduce

-The project, coordianted by the DLR-Institute of Atmospheric Physics, is funded until 2013 by the European Commission within the 7th Framework Programme
+The project was coordinated by the DLR-Institute of Atmospheric Physics and was funded by the European Commission within the 7th Framework Programme

 (grant number ACP8-GA-2009-233772).

 The REACT4C Consortium is composed of a total of eight partners.